dansuh17/deep-learning-roadmap/README.md

 **There are some customized differences:**
 - not only academic papers but also blog posts, online courses, and other references are included
-- customized for my own targeted roadmap - may not include RL, NLP, etc.
+- customized for my own plans - may not include RL, NLP, etc.
 - updated for 2019 SOTA

 ### Introductory Courses